 Based in Lexington, KY, Big Ass Fans (BAF) is making their mark on the residential ceiling fan industry, perhaps turning this space on its head.
 Their latest Haiku Residential Ceiling Fan is the world’s most efficient, quiet and sustainable ceiling fan around, according to the company, and its making quite a stir.
-Smaller than their Isis industrial sized model, the Haiku has a sleek minimalist look, sculpted fan blades and highly efficient operation, it is a marvel to see and hear, or in this case, “not hear” because it’s brilliantly silent.
-You can stand right under it, and literally can’t hear a thing besides the wind blowing past your ears.
+Smaller than their Isis industrial sized model, the Haiku Fan has a sleek minimalist look, sculpted fan blades and highly efficient operation, it is a marvel to see and hear, or in this case, “not hear” because it’s brilliantly silent.
+You can stand right under the haiku fan and literally can’t hear a thing besides the wind blowing past your ears.

-Unlike most ceiling fans, which use low-cost, AC motors that offer poor energy efficiency, Haiku runs on a brushless, electronically commutated DC motor for increased energy efficiency.
+Unlike most ceiling fans, which use low-cost, AC motors that offer poor energy efficiency, Haiku fans runs on a brushless, electronically commutated DC motor for increased energy efficiency.
 Designed for both residential and commercial applications, Haiku ceiling fans use very low 2-30 watts of power, significantly exceeding Energy Star requirements.

-And speaking of ENERGY STAR®, the average residential fan uses about 65-watts of electricity.
+And speaking of ENERGY STAR, the average residential fan uses about 65-watts of electricity.
 As mentioned, Haiku fans only use 2 to 30-watts, exceeding the ENERGY STAR requirements for watts per CFM by 450 to 750%.
 According to the company, in a typical year, Haiku would use about 50kWh, for a cost of around $5.
 Pretty impressive.

 The airfoils offer some series aerodynamic efficiency, and they come in your choice of moso bamboo, (caramel or cocoa finishes), or matrix composite, (black and white with an automative-grade finish.)
 And when the Haiku spins, you won’t be complaining about off-balance fans anymore.
 This is part of Haiku’s main selling point.
 You’re always guaranteed dead-center balance from the start.
 Haiku uses very sensitive electronic sensors to maintain its balance at all speeds.